IBM/MAX-Text-Sentiment-Classifier/README.md

 ## Pre-requisites:
 * `docker`: The [Docker](https://www.docker.com/) command-line interface.
 Follow the [installation instructions](https://docs.docker.com/install/) for your system.
 * The minimum recommended resources for this model is 4GB Memory and 4 CPUs.
+* If you are on x86-64/AMD64, your CPU must support [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) at the minimum.

 # Deployment options